EllyVR/VRCVideoCacher/README.md

 ### What is VRCVideoCacher?

-VRCVideoCacher is a tool used to cache VRChat videos to your local disk and fix YouTube videos from failing to load.
+VRCVideoCacher is a tool used to cache VRChat videos to your local disk and/or fix YouTube videos from failing to load.

 ### How does it work?

-This is done by replacing VRCs yt-dlp.exe with our own stub yt-dlp, this gets replaced on application startup and is restored on exit.
+It replaces VRChats yt-dlp.exe with our own stub yt-dlp, this gets replaced on application startup and is restored on exit.

 Auto install missing codecs: [VP9](https://apps.microsoft.com/detail/9n4d0msmp0pt) | [AV1](https://apps.microsoft.com/detail/9mvzqvxjbq9v) | [AC-3](https://apps.microsoft.com/detail/9nvjqjbdkn97)

-### How to circumvent YouTube bot detection

-In order to fix YouTube videos failing to load, you'll need to install our Chrome extension from [here](https://chromewebstore.google.com/detail/vrcvideocacher-cookies-ex/kfgelknbegappcajiflgfbjbdpbpokge) or Firefox from [here](https://addons.mozilla.org/en-GB/android/addon/vrcvideocachercookiesexporter), more info [here](https://github.com/clienthax/VRCVideoCacherBrowserExtension).
-Visit [YouTube.com](https://www.youtube.com) while signed in, at least once while VRCVideoCacher is running, after VRCVideoCacher has obtained your cookies you can safely uninstall the extension.

 ### Are there any risks involved?